ignaciocuello/flow/README.md

 ![](walljump.gif)

 - **Once we add that, we can start to have a little more fun.
-Complete levels as fast as possible to get more cash.**
+Complete levels as fast as possible to earn more cash.** :dollar:

 ![](lvl5.gif)